 - Build video and review by Molten Music Technology

 If you have a panel, PCB or kit, you can refer to the build documents to complete your build (check the version number on your PCB):

-If you want to mess with the code (you don’t have to), find it here.
+If you want to mess with the code (you don’t have to as the microcontroller that comes with the kit is preprogrammed), find it here.

 If you want to etch the PCB and create the front panel yourself (only available for v1.1), you can download the PCB and front panel design (220 by 140 mm).
 Here’s the v1.1 PCB schematic for reference.

 Drop me a message if you have any questions.
 And please share photos, audio and/or video of your creations: email@example.com